Is my contact information private? Does it appear in the WHOIS records?

 Our free WHOIS privacy service

 Most domain names registered with Tiger Technologies include free WHOIS privacy protection.
-This includes domain names ending in .com, .net, .org, .info, and .biz.
+This currently includes all domain names except those ending in .us.

 - We publish our post office box address instead of your address.